apache/gravitino/docs/manage-tags-in-gravitino.md

 ### List associated tags for a metadata object

 You can list all the tags associated with a metadata object.
-The tags in Gravitino is inheritable, so listing tags of a metadata object will also list the tags of its parent metadata objects.
+The tags in Gravitino are inheritable, so listing tags of a metadata object will also list the tags of its parent metadata objects.

+The request path for REST API is `/api/metalakes/{metalake}/tags/{metadataObjectType}/{metadataObjectName}`.

 <Tabs groupId='language' queryString>
 <TabItem value="shell" label="Shell">